 If you have been treated for a brain tumour, you will have to wait for some time before you are allowed to drive again.
 The amount of time depends on the treatment you have had, the type of brain tumour, and any symptoms you may be experiencing.
-Contact the Road Safety Authority on 1890 40 60 40 for information on the Medical Fitness to Drive Guidelines.
-You can also read and download the guidelines from the Road Safety Authority website at www.rsa.ie
+Visit the Road Safety Authority website www.rsa.ie to read or download the Medical Fitness to Drive Guidelines.